Perspective | With Kamala D. Harris on the ticket, Gen X finally gets close to power

 Like other Gen Xers, Harris is part of the adaptive, resilient cohort that went from analog to digital and Reagan to Obama without a stumble, all while the boomers and millennials bookending us bickered.

-As a latchkey child of non-European immigrants who has Salt-N-Pepa, Prince and Phil Collins on her summer playlist, Harris — a Dorito-loving, Converse-and-pearls-wearing collaborative leader who doesn’t always seek the spotlight — is ours.
+As a latchkey child of non-European immigrants who has Salt-N-Pepa, Prince and Phil Collins on her summer playlist, Harris — a Doritos-loving, Converse- and pearls-wearing collaborative leader who doesn’t always seek the spotlight — is ours.
 Pure Gen X.

 And the nation needs Gen X in power.
 Now.

-Note: Correction: A previous version of this column incorrectly stated that Harris supports legalizing sex work, rather than decriminalizing it.
-The column has been updated.